Back to National Guide

 Shower leak repairs involving membrane work must be done by a registered waterproofer.
 In Victoria, check registration through the Victorian Building Authority (VBA).
 Search the VBA practitioner register to confirm credentials.

-• Current VBA registration
+• Current VBA registration as a domestic builder limited to waterproofing

-• Compliance certificate on completion
+• Compliance certificate issued on completion

-• Pre-tiling inspection if membrane is replaced
+• Pre-tiling inspection confirmed if membrane is replaced

 How We Calculate